satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion\ :sup:``[v] <#cmnt22>`_`\

-The review process is extremely complex.
-When one reviews a paper, there are considerations of content, relevance, presentation,
+The current review process is extremely complex rife with social context.
+When one reviews a paper, there are considerations of content, relevance, presentation, validity, as well as readership.

-clarity, lucidity, completeness, coherence, non-triviality, timeliness, novelty, sufficient citations,

-validity, as well as readership.

-The code parallel might also be helpful here, insofar as code has ancillary metrics of format and correctness.

-Last but not least, your statements about "compromising the integrity of science" are perhaps too strong, because they are inaccurate.
 There are branches of science where frequent incremental publication is the optimal distribution of information; quantity does not preclude quality.
 Moreover, science is a human endeavor rife with social context.
 As such, bias, elitism, etc. can also be part of a desirable self-focusing feedback cycle.

 Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and